toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/how-to-define-strings-use-escaping-sequences-and-interpolations/index.md

 ---
 type: post
-slug: how-to-define-strings-use-escaping-sequences-and-interpolations
 title: How to define strings, use escaping sequences and interpolations?
 description: As a beginner it can be hard to understand String interpolation and escaping sequences, in this tutorial I'll teach you the basics.
 publication: 2020-09-16 16:20:00
-tags: Swift, strings
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## What is a string?